gys0821/20252R0136COSE36203/README.md

 A notebook for training the model using the preprocessed data.
 It includes hyperparameter optimization using **Optuna**.
 *Note: If not running on Google Colab, please comment out `!pip install optuna`.
 Also, adjust the Drive connection settings according to your environment.*

+### 3. dataset/
+Contains the raw dataset (pre-preprocessing) used for model training.
+The notebooks are configured to load data using relative or absolute paths suitable for the execution environment.
+* `dataset/processed/`: Stores data processed by `DataPreprocessing.ipynb`.
+* `ModelTraining.ipynb` loads files from this directory.

 ---

 ## 프로젝트 개요